 DualSense vs DualShock 4

-The DualSense controller shipping with the PS5 is a major upgrade in almost every way compared to the DualShock 4.
+The DualSense controller is a major upgrade in almost every way compared to the DualShock 4.
 While it retains its inline symmetrical thumbstick layout, what lies underneath is far more important.
 The PS5 DualSense controller now supports haptic feedback and adaptive triggers, allowing players to actually feel the tension in actions that they perform, like pulling back a bow string.

 According to Sony: